 What is Physical Withdrawal?

-Withdrawal starts when the brain no longer has enough Serotonin or Dopamine to make us feel normal.
-When the chemicals produced by drugs or alcohol are removed, the brain starts to heal itself—which can take days, weeks, or even months.
+Withdrawal starts when we stop using drugs or alcohol.
+The brain is no longer receiving enough chemicals to feel normal.
+The brain also cannot produce enough natural chemicals to balance us out.
+So, when the chemicals produced by drugs or alcohol are removed, the brain starts to heal itself and normalize.
+But this process of recovery can take days, weeks, or even months.

 During this time, we are likely to feel severely depressed.
 Massive flu-like symptoms often follow such as fever, body aches, cold sweats, hot sweats, and in extreme cases even seizures.

-Ibogaine helps to address these issues that have been caused by heavy drug or alcohol abuse.
+But Ibogaine can help to address these issues that have been caused by heavy drug or alcohol abuse.

 Ibogaine Helps Physical Withdrawal Symptoms